California Legislature OKs plan aimed at in-person learning

 School districts have until May 15 to decide.
 Districts that resume in-person learning after that date won’t get any of that money.

 “We need to get the schools reopen.
-I know it’s hard, but today we are providing powerful tools for schools to move into this direction,” said state Sen. Scott Wiener, a Democrat from San Francisco who pleaded with his school district to accept the money and offer in-person instruction.
+And I know it’s hard, but today we are providing powerful tools for schools to move in this direction,” said state Sen. Scott Wiener, a Democrat from San Francisco who pleaded with his school district to accept the money and offer in-person instruction.

-Most of California’s 6.1 million students in 1,037 public school districts have been learning from home since last March because of the pandemic.
+Most of California’s 6.1 million students throughout 1,037 public school districts have been learning from home since last March because of the pandemic.
+Frustrated parents and politicians have been clamoring for schools to return students to the classroom for months.

-The bill passed both houses of the state Legislature on Thursday by overwhelming margins.
-But many lawmakers criticized the bill as too weak.
+But many school boards have been reluctant, facing opposition from teachers unions worried about coronavirus safety protocols and citing surveys from parents saying they are not comfortable sending their kids back to class in-person.

+“As a former math teacher for 13 years, we know that that’s the place we need our kids to be, but we’re afraid because you’re asking to put our own lives at risk and to put our families’ lives at risk,” said Assemblywoman Cristina Garcia, a Democrat from Bell Gardens in Los Angeles County.

-Republicans in the state Senate tried to amend the bill to require schools to offer at least three days per week of in-person learning, but Democrats in the majority rejected it.
+Republicans in the state Senate tried to amend the bill to say schools must offer at least three days per week of in-person learning, but Democrats in the majority rejected it.

-And while the bill requires most elementary school grades to return to the classroom to get the money, it does not require all middle and high school grades to return this year.

 Gov. Gavin Newsom, a Democrat, has said he plans to sign the bill into law on Friday.
-The bill comes as Newsom faces a potential recall election later this year, fueled by anger over his handling of the fallout from the coronavirus pandemic.
+Newsom faces a potential recall election later this year, fueled by anger over his handling of the fallout from the coronavirus pandemic.
+He has traveled the state in recent weeks touting his efforts at reopening the economy, including a visit to an elementary school where he read to students as they sat behind plexiglass barriers on their desks.

-Newsom has trumpeted the back to school proposal as evidence of his commitment to getting students who have studied mostly online since last March into classrooms again.

-“The truth is this bill doesn’t do anything to reopen our schools.
-I believe with or without this bill, school districts that want to reopen will and school districts that don’t want to reopen won’t,” said Wilk, who voted for the bill along with most other Republicans.
+“The truth is (this bill) doesn’t do anything to reopen our schools. ,” said Wilk, who voted for the bill along with most other Republicans.

 The bill has two sets of rules districts must follow to get the money.
 The first set applies to school districts in counties where the coronavirus is widespread.
 The second set of rules applies to districts in counties where the virus is not as widespread.